 In 1577, Sonam Gyatso, whom was the third incarnation of Gyalwa Gendun Drup, formed an alliance with the most powerful Mongol leader, Altan Khan.
 As a result, Sonam-Gyatso was designated as the 3rd Dalai-Lama; “Dalai” is a translation into Mongolian of the name “Gyatso” , and Gyalwa Gendün Drup and Gendun Gyatso were posthumously recognized as the 1st and 2nd Dalai Lamas.

-The three vital centers of Yellow Hat are Ganden, Sera and Drepung Monasteries.
-The following below are major monasteries.
+The three vital centers of Gelug pa are Ganden, Sera and Drepung Monasteries.
+The following below are the major monasteries.